matt9527-marist/MyObsidianNotes/Machine Learning/014 Keras.md

 - Think of PCA.
 This is Image Reduction to reduce the dimensionality and basically keep the only features that we care about the most in the image.
 - Pooling takes a feature map and reduces it.
 Pooling acts like a filter or kernel as well.
 We can do max pooling or average pooling.
 ![[Pasted image 20251119100952.png]]
-- Using the previous example, this may give us a better (32, 1)
+- Using the previous example, this may give us a better (32, 12x12).
+At the end of the convolutional and pooling layers (together referred to as the feature extraction component), we then *flatten* the output.
+- This is the classification component, where we output into a dense (

+The weights are the filters -> the set of numbers that are used to obtain the features from the image.

 ## Dense Embeddings
 How to find ways of organizing text vectors?